larsrickert/nginx-proxy/docs/guide/deployment.md

 ::: warning Disclaimer
 For the following instructions we assume that you are using docker-compose for your applications.

+Although you can place your applications in any folder on your linux server, we recommend creating an `applications` folder inside your `nginx-proxy` folder to group your applications.
 :::

 ::: info Deployment